All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Call Taker / Public Safety Dispatcher

 This critical role serves as the vital communications link between the public needing help and the emergency services response.
 This entails a candidate to be able to work in a high-stress environment while receiving and evaluating incoming emergency and administrative requests for emergency services including but not limited to law enforcement, fire, and medical services; triaging those requests for service, providing guidance and assistance to the public in life-safety situations and coordinating appropriate responses to high-risk, high-stress operations, with the objective of keeping all parties safe.
 Work is performed in a technology-driven emergency communications center.
 The work level can fluctuate from minimal to fast-paced and high volume.
 The employee deals with crisis situations that requires them to quickly make decisions involving people, resources, and property with limited direction.
 No prior experience is necessary as we will train you; however, a desire to be a part of something bigger than you is required.
+The Indian River County Sheriff's Office is an equal opportunity employer offering employment opportunities without regard to race, color, religion, age, gender, national origin, marital status, disability, or any other legally protected status.
+We proudly recognize veterans' preference, and we are committed to a drug-free workplace.

-Starting salary based on recent, verifiable experience: Less than one year of experience $40,000.
-One - five years of experience $45,000.
-Five+ years of experience $53,000.
+Effective October 1, 2025: Starting salary based on recent, verifiable experience: - Less than one year of experience $45,000

 Qualifications / Prerequisites